1

 Status: Hybrid (2 days in office/week, Tuesday required)

-Sound appealing?
 We are building a team of individuals who are client-centric, intellectually curious, and committed to continuous improvement.
-With over 15 years in business, we are excited to welcome a Financial Advisor who is eager to contribute, grow, and make a meaningful impact.
+With over 15 years in business, we are excited to welcome a Financial Advisor who shares our passion for dedication to our clients and to continuous improvement as a trusted steward of their financial success.

-The Financial Advisor role is a full-time, salaried position with a competitive benefits package and performance-based growth opportunities.
+The Financial Advisor role is a full-time, salaried position with a competitive benefits package, performance-based growth opportunities, and the potential opportunity to earn equity based on contribution to the firm's success.

 The attributes that we are looking for in a teammate include: